YipingRuan/70452c23/README.md

 Deployed at https://zuju-dev.yipingruan.com/api-docs

-To run locally, drop the `.env.development` file under the root folder, next to `.nev`.
+To run locally, drop the `.env.development` file under the root folder, next to `.env`.

 ```bash
 $ npm install